xReniar/OCR-Dataset-Generator/README.md

 > ```
 > </details>

-To start the drawing process run this command:
+To start the generation process run this command:
 ```bash
 python main.py --generate
 ```